Arcascope/circadian/README.md

 ## Example

-The code below shows how to simulate the circadian rhythm of a shift worker for three different models and visualize the results in an actogram plot
+The code below shows how to simulate the circadian rhythm of a shift worker for four different models and visualize the results in an actogram plot

 ``` python